The Discovery of Dynamics via Linear Multistep Methods and Deep Learning: Error Estimation: Introduction

-In this paper, we perform a convergence analysis of these methods based on the LMM framework discussed in \cite{Keller2019}.
-We first consider the LMMs using an abstract approximation set $\mathcal{A}$.
-The main result indicates that when using a $p$-th order LMM with a step size $h$ in time, the $\ell^2$ grid error of the obtained approximate function is bounded by $O\left(\kappa_2(\BA_h)(h^p+e_{\mathcal{A}})\right)$ where $\kappa_2(\BA_h)$ is the $2$-condition number of the corresponding matrix of the LMM and $e_{\mathcal{A}}$ is any upper bound of the approximation error between $\mathcal{A}$ and the target function to be discovered (Theorem \ref{Thm00}).
-Next, based on Theorem \ref{Thm00}, we develop the error estimate of the network-based LMMs by using the recently developed approximation theory of deep networks \cite{Shen2019,Shen2020,Lu2020,Shen2020_2}.
+where $\|\cdot\|_{2,h}$ denotes the $\ell^2$ grid norm; $f$ is the true governing function and $\hat{f}$ is its approximation computed by the method; $\kappa_2(\BA_h)$ is the $2$-condition number of the corresponding matrix $\BA_h$ of the LMM; $e_{\mathcal{A}}$ is the approximation error bound between $\mathcal{A}$ and $f$ (Theorem \ref{Thm00}).} Next, based on Theorem \ref{Thm00}, we develop the error estimate of the network-based LMMs using the approximation theory of deep networks \cite{Shen2020_3,Shen2020,Lu2021,Shen2020_2}.
 Note that Theorem \ref{Thm00} can also be used for the error estimate of LMMs using other approximation structures.
 Moreover, in connection with the stability theory developed in \cite{Keller2019}, we discuss the situations that $\kappa_2(\BA_h)$ is uniformly bounded with respect to $h$.
 Therefore, the $\ell^2$ grid error decays to zero as $h\rightarrow 0$ and the network size approaches to infinity.

+{So far, besides the mentioned work \cite{Keller2019}, some other analysis results for the discovery of dynamics can be found in, e.g., \cite{Qin2019,Wu2019}.
+In \cite{Qin2019}, the authors propose to use neural networks to approximate the flow function of the dynamical system instead of the governing function.
+Thereafter, they derive an error bound for the prediction of the learned model at equidistant time steps, which is conceptually given by

+where $\hat{x}$ is the predicted state of the learned dynamical system and $x$ is the true state; $\Phi$ is the true flow function and $\hat{\Phi}$ is its approximation obtained by their method.
+However, their analysis does not further investigate the error bound for $\|\hat{\Phi}-\Phi\|_{L^\infty}$.
+In \cite{Wu2019}, the authors use the linear combination of standard polynomial basis to approximate the governing function, and also estimate prediction error of the learned model at arbitrary time $t>0$, namely,

+where $V$ is the approximate polynomial space.
+Similarly, the two projection errors on the right-hand side are not estimated.
+Comparatively, we directly quantify the error between the true governing function and its approximation, which is analogous to the error terms on the right-hand sides of \eqref{52} and \eqref{53}.
+On one hand, our error estimate contributes to an intuitive understanding of how well the discovery is, not merely from the perspective of prediction.
+On the other hand, by typical ODE theory or the approach adopted in \cite{Wu2019}, the corresponding prediction error can be quickly derived based on our result. }